top of page

 for adults

-Morning Forum
+Noon Forum

 Volunteers are needed to lead the forum.
 This could involve, for example, sharing your knowledge, facilitating a discussion, or introducing an organization or service opportunity.
 Some past forums were focused on the diaconate, rites of remembrance of the departed, Nicene Creed translations, the history of the Book of Common Prayer, bishops in the early church, the synoptic Gospels, the non-canonical Gospels, the Gospel reading for the day, and various service organizations.
 Feel free to use your imagination when proposing topics.
-Contact Jim Frazer if you would be willing to lead an upcoming forum.

 Small groups